World Platform for

 - It' strongly to encourage the idea that the ecomuseums can provide experience and methodology to the official institutions, maybe with the creation, once implemented the DROPS platform, of a publication under the aegis of ICOM or UNESCO, in order to give guidelines and to tell successful experiences in the ecomuseum field.

 Perhaps there are other ways to imagine the range of tasks needed to create change within the museum world that will translate into positive cultural change within communities and human systems.

-A #4 would be the Drops Platform, which would become the operational communication tool for the other three goals.
+- The Drops Platform, which would become the operational communication tool for the other three goals.